wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-android/fme-android-impact-analysis.md

 ***

-*This performance analysis is based on VWO Android SDK version 1.6.0.
-Performance characteristics may vary based on device specifications, network conditions, and implementation patterns.*
+_This performance analysis is based on VWO Android SDK version 1.6.2.
+Performance characteristics may vary based on device specifications, network conditions, and implementation patterns._